 Global Year Against Pain

 IASP sponsors and promotes the Global Year Against Pain, a yearlong initiative designed to raise international awareness of pain.
 Each year, IASP focuses on a different aspect of pain that has global implications.
-The focus for the 2014-15 campaign, which launched in October 2014, is Neuropathic Pain.
+The focus for the 2019 campaign is Pain in Vulnerable Populations.

 Why focus on pain?

-Pain — particularly chronic pain — is a serious problem that reduces many people’s quality of life.
+Pain—particularly chronic pain—is a serious problem that reduces millions of people’s quality of life worldwide.
 As the average lifespan increases, the issues surrounding pain will continue to grow.
-In developing countries in particular, a number of serious diseases can cause severe pain, but often little or no pain relief is available.
+In developing countries in particular, numerous serious diseases can cause severe pain but often little or no pain relief is available.

-The control of pain has been a relatively neglected area of governmental concern in the past, despite the fact that cost-effective methods of pain control are feasible.
+Historically, the control of pain has been a relatively neglected area of governmental concern, despite the fact that cost-effective methods of pain control are feasible.

-IASP’s leaders and members believe it is time to raise the profile of pain care and treatment worldwide and promote the recognition of chronic pain as an important health concern.
-Although few people die of pain, millions die in pain — and even more live in pain.
+IASP’s leaders and members believe that raising the profile of pain care and treatment, as well as providing tools, research and education to healthcare providers and others about multidisciplinary pain management will boost recognition that chronic pain is a critical health concern in need of priority action.
+Although few people die of pain, millions die in pain—and even more live with pain, often unnecessarily.

 How did the Global Year Against Pain evolve?

-The European Federation of IASP Chapters (EFIC) first launched the Global Day Against Pain when David Niv, IASP member and EFIC president (now deceased), conceived the idea in 2001.
-The success of this initiative led the IASP Council to recognize the need to develop an even more powerful statement to raise the profile of pain worldwide.
+The European Federation of IASP Chapters (EFIC) first launched the Global Day Against Pain in 2001, thanks to an idea of David Niv, a now-deceased IASP member and EFIC president.
+The success of this initiative led the IASP Council to develop and adopt a more powerful strategy to increase awareness of pain and the multidisciplinary approaches to reducing and/or alleviating it worldwide.